What Does Logistics Software Cost by Type?

 Gartner's 2025 supply chain technology survey found that integration complexity accounts for 30-40% of total logistics software cost.
 The software on its own might be straightforward.
 But wiring it into Samsara, the FedEx APIs, an SAP ERP, and 15 different carrier systems?
 That's where the budget quietly balloons.

-The single biggest cost saver?
+The single biggest saver?
 Phased delivery.
 Build the dispatch and tracking module first.
 Bolt on carrier management around month four.
 Layer in WMS integration by month eight.
-The total spend ends up the same, but you start pulling revenue from day one instead of sitting on your hands for a year waiting on the full platform.
+The total effort ends up the same, but you start pulling revenue from day one instead of sitting on your hands for a year waiting on the full platform.

 TMS Development Cost Breakdown